azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 2. You can attest one of the "High" severity controls or if you have control already attested, you can go to step 3

-   Example: In this example, We will attest storage control with "WillNotFix" status
+   Example: In this example, we will attest storage control with "WillNotFix" status

    ```
    Get-AzSKAzureServicesSecurityStatus -SubscriptionId $SubId `